Miskito people: The company period

 The other major boom market for this period was in bananas.
 The banana boom, with its plantation employment, lasted from the 1890s −1930s – peaking in the 1931.
-At the port of Bilwi, Standard Fruit recorded it all-time high production of 6.1 million racimos (clusters) in 1931.
+At the port of Puerto Cabezas, Standard Fruit recorded it all-time high production of 6.1 million racimos (clusters) in 1931.
 As a result of economic depression in the United States, and a soil fungus outbreak, the banana economy quickly busted.
-By the end of WWII exports at Bilwi were down to 99,685 racimos and by 1960 the number was down to 9,753.
+By the end of World War II exports at Puerto Cabezas were down to 99,685 racimos and by 1960 the number was down to 9,753.
 Gold-mining and pine lumbering also began in the late 1800s and persisted with periodic booms and busts through the 1960s.
 Seafood, including shrimp and lobster, has been the most recent boom market in the region since the 1970s.

 Overall, the company period was known for its boom and bust economies.
 Massive hirings during economic upswings were followed by massive layoffs.
 During boom times, skilled and unskilled workers would flood into town, only to return to their homes after the price of lumber, bananas, or ores dropped leaving ghost towns, and abandoned infrastructure.
 During the company period, it was common for the Miskito men to leave their communities and families for up to a year at a time, to work in the various industries.
 They would send back money as replacement for the subsistence goods that they would have traditionally produced.
 Without their husbands and male family members, the women were increasingly forced to purchase food (especially meat) on the cash market and hire farm hands to clear and tend agricultural plots.
 This employment dynamic led to the large-scale introduction of the money-based economy, and the replacement of subsistence goods with relatively inexpensive commissary goods.
 This shift created a dependency on commercial goods and cash earning employment.